Code-Platoon-Curriculum/curriculum/11-DS-Algorithms/07-circular-doubly-linked-lists/1-circular-linked-lists.md

 This solution uses the "Floyd's Cycle-Finding Algorithm" or "Tortoise and Hare Algorithm".
 Can you explain how it works?

 ## Conclusion

 Circular Linked Lists give you another tool in your toolbox.
-Plus, we've learned how to detect 'cycles' in a Linked List with FLoyd's Algorithm.
+Plus, we've learned how to detect 'cycles' in a Linked List with FLoyd's Algorithm and explored common use cases such as tracking player turns in a multiplayer game. 🚀